chats/go-user-api/README.md

 docker-compose up -d
 ```

-This will start the API service along with PostgreSQL, Redis, RabbitMQ, Kafka, and Jaeger.
+This will start the API service along with PostgreSQL, Redis, and Jaeger.

 ### Manual Setup